-The concept that suffering can be a source of positive personal change has deep roots in many ancient philosophies and traditions, but scientific research trying to explain it is relatively new.
-Some studies have found that after a traumatic event, such as a cancer diagnosis, reports of personal growth are more common than reports of psychiatric disorders.
-There are a number of cancer-related studies that show patients and survivors, as well as their friends and family, may benefit greatly from the challenges associated with the disease.
+The concept that suffering can be a source of positive personal change has deep roots in many ancient thoughts and traditions.
+But scientific research trying to explain it is quite new.
+Studies show that after a traumatic event, reports of personal growth are more common than those of psychiatric disorders.

-The positive life changes that develop as a result of a stressful, frightening experience are often referred to as “post-traumatic growth.”
-Researchers note that post-traumatic growth should not be confused with resilience.
-Resilience describes people "bouncing back" or returning to their previous levels of functioning, whereas post-traumatic growth refers to positive personal change of some kind.
+Some people may find, after enough time has passed, that living through or with cancer has helped them to make some positive changes in their lives.
+The positive life changes that develop as a result of a stressful, frightening experience are called “post-traumatic growth.”
+Researchers note that post-traumatic growth is not the same as resilience.
+Resilience describes people "bouncing back" or returning to their previous levels of functioning.
+On the other hand, post-traumatic growth refers to positive personal change of some kind.

 Types of personal growth

-People may experience different types of growth while coping with cancer, including:
+People may experience different types of change while coping with cancer, including:

-Improved interpersonal relationships.
-Living with cancer may increase feelings of closeness or intimacy with family or friends and make it easier to connect with others who have experienced a traumatic event.
+Improved relations with others.
+Living with cancer may increase feelings of closeness or intimacy with family or friends.
+It may make it easier to connect with others who have had a traumatic event.

 New life experiences.
-Being diagnosed with cancer may provide the incentive to make a career change, overcome a fear, or accomplish a life goal.
+Having cancer may change your priorities, causing you to make different life choices.
+You may be motivated to make a career change, overcome a fear, or fulfill a life goal.

 A greater appreciation for life.
-Having an increased awareness of life’s value or a new sense of vulnerability to death may result in positive changes in your daily life.
+A cancer survivor may have an increased regard for life’s value or a new sense of vulnerability to death.
+This awareness may help you appreciate the world in new ways.

 Spiritual development.
-Many people living with cancer find they gain an increased interest in practicing religion or integrating spirituality into their daily lives.
+Some people living with cancer find they gain an increased interest in practicing religion or adding spiritual depth to their daily lives.

-It is important to note that experiencing post-traumatic growth does not necessarily mean that you have completely overcome the stress and other emotional responses to a cancer diagnosis; growth and suffering can occur at the same time.
-In fact, most people who report post-traumatic growth also report simultaneously experiencing struggles with their trauma.
-Additionally, a person may grow in one area of their life and not another, or in a number of areas at different times.
+Having post-traumatic growth does not mean that you have completely overcome the stress and other feelings about having cancer.
+Growth and suffering can happen at the same time.
+In fact, most people who report post-traumatic growth also report having struggles.
+A person may grow in one area of their life and not another, or in a number of areas at different times.

 Encouraging personal growth

-To encourage personal growth in response to the challenges of living with cancer, consider the following:
+To foster personal growth in response to the challenges of living with cancer, consider the following:

 Reduce anxiety.
 Find ways to minimize your anxiety and tension, such as using relaxation techniques, exercising regularly, or talking with supportive friends.